Varanasi court fixes May 23 for next hearing in Gyanvapi case | Law-Order

 The strike call was given by the Banaras Bar Association and the Central Bar Association and the hearing was scheduled on the same on Thursday.

-On Tuesday, Rekha Pathak, Manju Vyas, and Sita Sahu had filed an application in the court, stating that there is a basement in the wall on the east side of the place where a Shivling is situated, which has been sealed with brick, stone, and cement, while the basement in front of the face of Nandi is covered with brick stone sand, bamboo debris and the court-appointed team should carry out its work by getting it removed.
+On Tuesday, Rekha Pathak, Manju Vyas and Sita Sahu had filed an application in the court, stating that there is a basement to the east of the spot where a ''Shivling'' was claimed to have been found.
+The basement has been sealed with brick, stone and cement, they said.

+Besides, there is also a wall and a basement in front of an idol of Nandi in the Kashi Vishwanath temple, and this basement has also been blocked with brick, stone, sand and other items, they said.

-They had also asked for orders to the commission to report the length, width, and height of the Shivling, besides opening the door of the west wall, which has been covered with debris inside the barricading, and to carry out its work there.
+They had also asked for orders to the court-appointed team to report the length, width and height of the ''Shivling'', besides to open the door of the west wall, which is covered with debris inside the barricading, and to carry out its work there.

 Accepting the application, the court had said it would hear the matter on Wednesday.

-Another petition was filed on Tuesday on behalf of District Government Advocate Mahendra Pandey, demanding the removal of fish from the water of a man-made pond located on the premises of the mosque and the shifting of the pipeline of the ''wazoo khana'', which was to be heard by the court.
+Another petition was filed on Tuesday on behalf of District Government Advocate Mahendra Pandey, demanding removal of fish from the man-made pond and the shifting of the pipeline of the ''wazoo khana'', which was to be heard by the court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)